ThomasDeutsch/flowcards/README.md

 flows allow synchronized complex behaviours that can always be reasoned about.

-The ultimate goal is the integration of the field of Requirements-Engineering, Testing and Coding.

 ## What is flow based modeling?
 In contrast to the object-oriented approach, where behaviour is described by the reactivity of different objects, in a flow based approach, the behaviour is described as an inter-object flow.